antimomentum/rootless-docker/README.md

     docker -v

 You should see command not found.
-If command is not found go ahead and run the rootless-installer.sh script to get started.
+If command is not found go ahead and run the rootless-install.sh script to get started.
 It is based on the Docker documents for rootless Docker:

 https://docs.docker.com/engine/security/rootless/